“but few things are needed—or indeed only one. Mary has chosen what is better, and it will not be taken away from her.” —Luke 10:42

 Fr.
 John Bartunek, LC, S.Th.D

-The best-selling book, now in its fourth printing, features a substantive, meditative and flexible structure.
+The best-selling book, now in its sixth printing, features a substantive, meditative and flexible structure.
 The first section offers a detailed and practical guide to Christian mediation.
 The second, larger section is divided into units.
 Each unit consists of five parts: a passage from the Gospels and a four-part commentary based on the same four themes throughout the book: Christ the Lord, Christ the Teacher, Christ the Friend and Christ in My Life.
 All four Gospels are contained and commented upon in their entirety.

 You lead a tremendously busy life, with 1,001 things to do so The Better Part enables you, through small daily meditations, to read, meditate, absorb, and apply the Gospels to your life.